SAARC Literary Award

 SAARC Literary Award is an annual award conferred by the Foundation of SAARC Writers and Literature (FOSWAL) since 2001 Shamshur Rahman, Mahasweta Devi, Jayanta Mahapatra, Abhi Subedi, Mark Tully, Sitakant Mahapatra, Uday Prakash, Suman Pokhrel, and Abhay K have been some of the recipients of this award.

-Nepali poet, lyricist, and translator Suman Pokhrel is only writer to have been given this award twice.
+Nepali poet, lyricist, and translator Suman Pokhrel is the only writer to have received the award twice, having been honored in 2013 and 2015.

-Award Recipients
+Award recipients

 The year wise list of the award recipients are as follows: